-- School server/staff laptops assessment data - Bromcom MIS MIS Data and Behaviour Logs - Edukey Provision Map Learning Plans & Reviews, Meeting Notes, Behaviour Logs, Confidential documents - SEN Cupboard (locked) Confidential documents (legacy)
+- School server/staff laptops assessment data - Bromcom MIS MIS Data and Behaviour Logs - Edukey Provision Map Learning Plans & Reviews, Meeting Notes, Behaviour Logs, Confidential documents - SEND Cupboard (locked) Confidential documents (legacy)

-The day-to-day planning for pupils with SEN and their Learning Plans will be available within school to all people undertaking work with those children which will include class teachers, teaching assistants, cover teachers and supply staff.
+The day-to-day planning for pupils with SEND and their Learning Plans will be available within school to all people undertaking work with those children which will include class teachers, teaching assistants, cover teachers and supply staff.
 All staff should make reasonable efforts to maintain the confidentiality of these records so that they are not readily available to other pupils, volunteers or visiting parents.
+Pupil Passports will be created to keep staff informed of SEND, hard copies will be kept in the office for ease of access.

-Obviously confidential material, for example medical or specialist reports, should be scanned and saved in Provision Map.
+Obviously, confidential material, for example medical or specialist reports, should be scanned and saved in Provision Map.